-Universities providing Nautical Archaeology courses
+4 Universities providing Marine Archaeology courses

 England's south coast boasts a rich maritime heritage, including large and well-known shipwrecks.
 This Summer School combines expert guest lectures to provide an unforgettable learning experience with field trips and practical exercises.

-Southern Denmark University is located on the Danish North Sea coast in Esbjerg, the curriculum is globally focused and all teaching is in English.
-The two-year master's program was created not only to provide maritime archaeology training, but also to prepare you for a career in this field.
+Southern Denmark University is on the Danish North Sea coast in Esbjerg.
+Its curriculum is globally focused, and all teaching is in English.
+The two-year master's program was created to provide maritime archaeology training and prepare you for a career in this field.

 The program offers a degree in maritime history and nautical archaeology.
 The Maritime Program provides a thorough education for those interested in a professional career in maritime history and nautical archaeology, integrating classroom lectures and workshops with hands-on field projects and internships.

-Eligibility criteria for Nautical archaeology
+Eligibility criteria for Marine archaeology

-These professionals should have a strong background in the relevant field's history, languages and culture.
+These professionals should have a strong background in the relevant field's history, languages, and culture.
 Their practical skills include swimming, tracking, etc., and they must have good communication skills.
-Above all, they need computer knowledge, related software and management of data.
+Above all, they need computer knowledge, related software, and the management of data.